laura-reeve/wats1030-manipulating-text/README.md

 ## Stretch Goals

 * Play Tetris in Emacs.
-Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).
+Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).  ** Uploaded to the root directory of this repo. **
 * How do you turn on line numbering in Vi?
 Emacs?
-(Type your answer here.)
+(Type your answer here.)  **Emacs - M-x linum-mode (typing this answer in Emacs with line numbers enabled!) ** **Vi - :set number (typing this in Vi with line numbers enabled!)
 * Explore the Emacs file browser mode.
-Describe how it works here.
+Describe how it works here. ** I used control + x and then d to open dired in the prompt and then just typed in the * wildcard to view all files.
+Once I could see all files (I was in the root directory of wats1030-manipulating-text), I pressed enter to open up this README file from that location and typed in this answer.
+While I was in the browser, I also saw that I could move the cursor to hover over another folder in blue text and then I could open it by pressing enter, and then I could press enter again to open up any file within the folder.
+Once I am done here, I will save the file and then kill the buffer to return to the file browser.
+This is really neat! **OBB